tinyazure/The-Look-eCommerce-Earnigs-Report-One-Pager-version-/1_Revenue and Year-over-Year Revenue Growth.md

 ## Insights:
- * The net Revenue Growth is 82% (+ u$ 0.385 m).
-This is explained on more Quantities of orders and purchases received.
-Prices are relative flat YoY.
-Recommended to the UX team streamline the web interaction looking to increase the ticket with sales up.
+ * Net revenue growth reached 82% (+$0.385 million), primarily driven by an increase in the number of orders and purchases.
+Year-over-year prices remained relatively stable.
+It is recommended that the UX team optimize website interactions to encourage higher average order values and boost sales.

- * Shipped and Procceded makes the 66% of the net revenue.
-This represents significant risks on futher returned and cancelled orders.
-It´s recommended for the oppertations teams to close as fast the received orders for example avoiding stocks out in theis wharehouses and negotiate with suppliers for better lead times.
+ * Shipped and processed orders account for 66% of net revenue, which poses considerable risk for potential returns and cancellations.
+The operations team is advised to expedite order fulfillment, minimize stockouts in warehouses, and negotiate improved lead times with suppliers.